 Can You Make Coffee Without Grinding Beans First?

-The reason is obvious – the extraction time would be too long.
-The water would cool down before it managed to reach the center of the bean and extract the flavor and aroma.
+It’s because the extraction time for coffee beans should be longer.
+And if you just brew whole beans as you would regular coffee, the water would cool down before it managed to reach the center of the bean.
+It means the flavor and aroma wouldn’t be extracted.

 Is There A Difference In Grinding When It Comes To Coffee Roast Levels?